Parameter Configuration

 3.3 videostyle - Player Style

-- Description: CSS set on the player’s built-in Video object; must be a compliant CSS description statement.
+• Description: CSS set on the player’s built-in Video object.
+Must be a valid CSS description statement.

 new ZWPlayer({